juliend88/Docker/bundle-toolbox/README-EN.md

 ### The 1-click

-This toolbox can be launch with the **1-click** of **Cloudwatt** via the web page [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website, choose the toolbox apps, press **DEPLOYER**.
+MyCloudManager start with the **1-click** of **Cloudwatt** via the web page [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website.
+Choose MyCloudManager apps, press **DEPLOYER**.

 After entering your login / password to your account, launch the wizard appears:

 ![oneclick](img/oneclick.png)

-As you may have noticed the 1-Click wizard asked to reenter your password Openstack, this will be fixed in a future version of the toolbox.
+As you may have noticed the 1-Click wizard asked to reenter your password Openstack (this will be fixed in a future version of MyCloudManager)
 You will find [her]((https://console.cloudwatt.com/project/access_and_security/api_access/view_credentials/) your **tenant ID**, it's  same as **Projet ID**.
+It will be necessary to complete the wizard.

-By default, the stack deploys on an instance of type "standard-4" (n2.cw.standard-4).
+By default, the stack deploys on two instances of type "standard-4" (n2.cw.standard-4).
 A variety of other instance types exist to suit your various needs, allowing you to pay only for the services you need.
 Instances are charged by the minute and capped at their monthly price (you can find more details on the [Pricing page](https://www.cloudwatt.com/en/pricing.html) on the Cloudwatt website).

-You must indicate the type (standard or high performance ) and the size of the block volume that will be attached to your stack via the `volume_size` parameter.
+You must indicate the type [(standard ou performant)](https://www.cloudwatt.com/fr/produits/stockage-bloc/) and the size of the block volume that will be attached to your stack via the `volume_size` parameter.

 Finally , you can set a number of nodes to distribute the load.
 By default, the toolbox will be deployed on 1 instance *master* and 1 *slave* node.
-At maximum, the toolbox v1 deploy on one instance *master* and 3 *slave* node.
+At maximum, MyCloudManager Beta deploy on one instance *master* and 3 *slave* node.

 Press **LANCER**.